10 Pros And Cons Of Living In A NYC Doorman Building

 In reality, this one may actually fit in the “pro” category depending on your personality and preferences.
 If you like seeing a familiar face on your way in and out of your building and don’t mind the occasional chat about your day or your plans, then a doorman building may be a perfect opportunity for you.
-On the other hand, if you’d rather get from the curb to your couch as quickly as possible without so much as a “hello” to your neighbor, than you may not want to live where a doorman will always greet you.
+On the other hand, if you’d rather get from the curb to your leather or fabric couch as quickly as possible without so much as a “hello” to your neighbor, than you may not want to live where a doorman will always greet you.
 By the nature of their work, doormen can be pretty chatty.

 As if the cost of having a doorman is not already high enough, it is typically expected that the doorman receives tips, especially during the holiday season.
 On average, the holiday tips run between $25 and $150 on average.
 A very small percentage of tenants don’t tip their doormen, and it is known to have a negative effect on them.